JAL-7/Forest-Grow/README.md

-# Forest-Grow

-## My submission for Ludum Dare 41, Forest Grow

 ### Forest Grow is a puzzle game, where you try to populate a map with trees... by shooting them down.

 #### What I Did

-Write the movement, shooting, destruction and menu scripts
+Wrote the movement, shooting, destruction and menu scripts

-Model the trees
+Modelled the trees

-Create an algorithm for land height
+Wrote an algorithm for creating low-poly land

 #### What I Didn't Do